 - Size and weight: 126.9 x 95.7 x 60.3 mm / 582 g (Body Only) / 625 g (With battery and media)

-D-range Optimizer – DRO corrects your images to achieve smoother and more natural gradations with more detail in the highlights and shadows.
-Can be used in continuous shooting mode and when targeting moving subjects.
+DRO corrects your images to achieve smoother and more natural gradations with more detail in the highlights and shadows.
+It can be used in continuous shooting mode and when targeting moving subjects.

-Only two things I was able to find about this jewel camera which does not excel in performance – the battery life and the continuous shooting capability, which is only 5 fps (frames per second).
-Anyway the box contains two batteries which was always enough for a shooting day in my case, and to change the battery takes few seconds – so not a really big issue.
+Only two things I was able to find about this jewel camera which does not excel in performance – the battery life and the continuous shooting capability, which is only five fps (frames per second).
+Anyway, the box contains two batteries, which was always enough for a shooting day in my case, and to change the battery takes a few seconds – so not a big issue.

-The 5 fps should do the job (is fine in my case) but could be better.
+The five fps should do the job (it is okay in my case) but could be better.

 Here it is a video by Michael The Maven about the focusing system on A7RII:

 I hope you enjoyed my Sony A7RII review.
-Please comment bellow about anything you want to add or ask, as I am always happy to help.
+Please comment below about anything you want to add or ask, as I am always happy to help.
 Thanks for reading!